Contents

 The English name Leviticus comes from the Latin Leviticus, which is in turn from the Ancient Greek: Λευιτικόν[3] (Leuitikon), referring to the priestly tribe of the Israelites, “Levi“.

-The Greek expression is in turn a variant of the rabbinic Hebrew torat kohanim,[4] “law of priests”, as many of its laws relate to priests.[5]
+The Greek expression is, in turn, a variant of the rabbinic Hebrew tort kohanim,[4] “law of priests”, as many of its laws relate to priests.[5]

 In Hebrew the book is called Vayikra (Hebrew: וַיִּקְרָא), from the opening of the book, va-yikra “And He [God] called.”